Global-Survival/can-network/README.md

 * participating in a community
 * curating knowledge

 Netention uses a variable-strength _tagging system_ for calculating approximate classification and correlation.  _Tags_ represent classes in a shared editable ontology.
 Each tag may support zero or more _properties_ which provide a rich vocabulary of typed-metadata which one may add or remove from an object (within to certain limitations).
-In other words, the system may prompt you for more data than you had originally considered, igniting creativity and improving thought clarity.
+Netention may prompt you for more data than you had originally considered, igniting creativity and improving thought clarity.

 Netention is a system for describing _mental objects_: thoughts, places, concepts, times, etc...
 Create descriptions of reality that consist of data about the state in which something presently “is”, AND statements about your desired or anticipated state in which it “should be” - how you would like it to become - usually involving ranges of acceptable indeterminate values.